phamilton-hbs/phamilton-hbs.github.io/docs/drive/access.md

 ## Folder Access for Faculty and TFs

 The `DSM Faculty` and `DSM TFs` groups are already shared with edit and view access (respectively) to the root `DSM` folder.
-Any files or folders that are created within this directory automatically inheret its permissions.
+Any files or folders that are created within this directory automatically inherit its permissions.
 This means that when a new course folder is created within `DSM` for an upcoming semester of the course, the `DSM Faculty` and `DSM TFs` groups will automatically have the appropriate level of access to the folder.

 When a new faculty (or TF) joins the course, add them to the appropriate Google Group by following the steps below.
 This will automatically grant them access to all the course materials on Drive.
 1. On the home page for the group, click `Members` (under the `People` tab on the left).